modcluster/mod_cluster/README.md

 License
 -------

-This software is distributed under the terms of the FSF Lesser Gnu Public License (see [lgpl.txt](lgpl.txt)).
+This software is distributed under the terms of the GNU Lesser General Public License (see [lgpl.txt](lgpl.txt)).